The Template Creator greatly facilitates the process of creating and testing templates, as follows:

 The list of parameters of a selected layer.

-- Scaling buttons: Fit — fit a preview picture to the window by its longer side, 1:1 — display a preview picture in its actual size (100%), Phone — scale a preview picture down to a mobile phone screen size.
+- Zoom buttons: Fit — fit a preview picture to the window by its longer side, 1:1 — display a preview picture in its actual size (100%), Phone — scale a preview picture down to a mobile phone screen size.

 - Export Results — export results of processing by the current template into a specified folder.